Chapter 4: Procedures, Functions, and Control Flow

 will never be false.

-Now here we've encoded our exit condition a bit strangely we might have done the equivalent job with a normal condition in the predicate
+Now here we've encoded our exit condition a bit strangely: we might have done the equivalent job with a normal condition in the predicate

 part of the while